What is Mass Evacuation Insurance and How Does It Work?

-- Utility bills such as hydro, internet, or cable.
-You should contact your utility providers when there is a mass evacuation order affecting your home
+- Utility bills such as hydro, internet, or cable, unless they exceed your usual spending.
+You should contact your utility providers when there is a mass evacuation order affecting your home.

 What to Do After a Mass Evacuation

 After the mass evacuation order is lifted, you and your family will have an opportunity to return to your home and view the damage.
-There are precautions you should take when you prepare to do so.
+If there is any damage to your home, contact your insurer and start to prepare your claim.
+There are precautions you should take before you return home.

 Air Quality After a Wildfire